Meet the Children's Programs Staff

 Sharon Adams-Taylor - Associate Executive Director

-Sharon Adams-Taylor joined AASA in 1990 as director of the association's Options for Pre-Teens program, a school-based primary prevention and youth development program in three urban school districts.
+Sharon Adams-Taylor joined AASA as director of the association's Options for Pre-Teens program, a school-based primary prevention and youth development program in three urban school districts.
 Before coming to AASA, Adams-Taylor was a senior program associate with the Children's Defense Fund, where she coordinated CDF's adolescent pregnancy prevention clearinghouse.
 She also provided state and local technical assistance around adolescent issues and developed and managed a national coalition of youth and education organizations focused on positive outcomes for young people.
 Adams-Taylor's extensive background in training and research includes leadership positions with the University of North Carolina's Child Health Outcomes Project and the Resource Access Project, where she coordinated training and technical assistance for 178 Head Start grantees in six states, and fellowships at the National Institute of Child Health and Human Development and Walter Reed Army Medical Center.
-Adams-Taylor holds a bachelor of science degree from Howard University, a master of public health degree in maternal and child health from the University of North Carolina, Chapel Hill, and a master of arts degree from the Catholic University of America.
+Adams-Taylor holds a bachelor of science degree from Howard University, a master of arts degree from the Catholic University of America and a master of public health degree in maternal and child health from the University of North Carolina, Chapel Hill.

 Kayla Jackson – Project Director

 Kayla Jackson joined AASA in June of 2011 to serve as Project Director for the Centers for Disease Control and Prevention-funded coordinated school health project, Strengthening School Administrator Support for Coordinated School Health.She currently leads the 2015-2017 Alternative School Breakfast Initiative, which provides funding and technical assistance to increase school breakfast participation in participating districts throughout the United States.